 Using this method, surgeons can treat a range of refractive errors including short-sightedness (myopia), long-sightedness (hyperopia), astigmatism, and at some clinics, even the need for reading glasses (presbyopia).

 Due to its effectiveness, over 90% of our patients are suitable for LASIK, and can be in and out of the procedure within 15 minutes, and enjoying their new vision almost instantaneously.

 Before the introduction of LASIK, the most common methods of laser vision correction were known as ‘surface procedures’.
 These surfaces procedures are PRK (photorefractive keratectomy), LASEK (laser sub-epithelial keratomileusis), and Epi-LASIK (epithelial laser in-situ keratomileusis).

-This is easier to achieve from a technical stand point, but from the patient’s perspective, there is, unfortunately, an extended period of recovery.
+This is easier to achieve from a technical standpoint, but there is, unfortunately, an extended period of recovery from the patient’s perspective.
 Following a surface procedure, you can expect your eyes to heal and your vision to stabilise in around 5-7 days.
 The end results are exactly the same as in other procedures.

 So why are surfaces procedures recommended for some people but not others?

-At our clinic a very small percentage of patients have PRK (LASEK).
-For most patients, this is due to having pre-existing scars or surface irragulaties which PRK would be more practical in treating.
+At our clinic, a tiny percentage of patients have PRK (LASEK).
+For most patients, this is due to having pre-existing scars or surface irregularities which PRK would be more practical in treating.